Near-infrared emission line diagnostics for AGN from the local Universe to redshift 3: Emission line modeling with Cloudy

 We specify the brightness of the incident radiation field, varying the ionization parameter $\log U$ between $-4$ and $-1$ (see Table \ref{table_models}-top panels), while we assume a hydrogen number density $n_H$ for the gas cloud ranging from $10^2$ to $10^4$ $cm^{-3}$.
 The gas-phase metallicity Z$_\text{gas}$ varies from $10\%$ solar to two times solar, where the solar abundance of each element is set as in \citet{savage96}.
 All the elements are scaled together with metallicity (i.e., by the same factor compared to solar), except nitrogen, which follows the prescription of \citet{feltre16} to take into account secondary production.
 The helium abundance is set as $-1$ in logarithmic scale \citep{dopita06}.

 We consider that some elements in the gas phase are depleted onto dust grains.
-The dust depletion is defined with the standard logarithmic notation system as $\delta (X) = [X/H] \equiv \log(X/H)_c - \log (X/H)_g$, where $c$ refers to the cosmic abundance of an element and $g$ to its gas phase component.
+The dust depletion is defined with the standard logarithmic notation system as $\delta (X) = [X/H] \equiv \log(X/H)_g - \log (X/H)_c$, where $c$ refers to the cosmic abundance of an element and $g$ to its gas phase component.
 As shown by \citet{savage96} and other works, $\delta (X)$ can vary significantly as a function of the interstellar environment and grain composition.
 It is relatively well studied in our Galaxy and nearby systems, such as the Large and Small Magellanic Clouds, while it is still poorly constrained at higher redshifts.
 In \citet{jenkins09}, they parametrize the strength of the dust depletion with a factor F$^\ast$ varying between $0$ (minimum depletion) and $1$ (maximum strength), and it does not depend on the particular element.
 For this work, we consider average depletion coefficients as reported in \citet{savage96}, which are generally consistent with those estimated from \citet{jenkins09} for a medium depletion strength (F$^\ast=0.5$).
 The solar abundances and depletion factors for all the elements are listed in Table \ref{table_models}-bottom panel.
-We can distinguish between refractive elements with a low $\delta (X)$, such as S, O, and C, and non-refractive elements with higher $\delta (X)$, such as Fe and Si.
+We can distinguish between non-refractive elements with $\delta (X)$ close to $0$, such as S, O, and C, and refractive elements with a more negative $\delta (X)$, such as Fe and Si.